SFDO-Community-Sprints/Membership-Essentials-App/README.md

 ![Image of InitialDataModel.jpg](images/InitialDataModel.jpg)

+* Benefits (or "membership/sponsorship" object)
+    * Struggling to name this—it's confusing
+    * Lookup to itself in order to create a hierarchy to relate for example benefit items to one membership purchase
+    * OOTB Membership and Sponsorship RT
+        * Probably want a 3rd "Item" RT that designates the child Benefits
+    * Stores "type" information (purchased, gifted, awarded)
+    * Designated Primary contact - creating a BCR for this Contact recommneded as the first automation
+    * Start Date
+    * End Date
+    * Sponsorship Type
+    * Member Level
+    * Status - optional?
+ * Benefit Contact Role (for lack of a better name) - probably will only pertain to Membership RT but flexible
+    * Junction record between Contact and Benefit
+    * Shows history of membership
+* Benefit Offering
+    * Catalogue of specific things an organization might give as part of a membership or sponsorship.
+Parent of Benefit

 ## Next Steps
 * Use cases / user stories
 * Prove out on model - in progress